 Anyone who knows about Kundalini and believes in it has this hidden desire to awaken it.
-They say that once it is awakened, it transforms an average human into a supreme being.
-Probably, that is the reason why a lot of people around the world are attempting this act of courage, determination, and sacrifice.
+They say that once Kundalini Awakening happens, it transforms an average human into a supreme being.
+That is probably why many people worldwide attempt this act of courage, determination, and sacrifice.

-Awakening of Kundalini as per Hindu Dharma
+Kundalini Awakening as per Hindu Dharma

 Kundalini is this passive energy that resides in Muladhara Chakra.
-The experts have often visualized this energy in the form of a sleeping female snake.
-So, awakening Kundalini is like waking up the snake and guiding it from Muladhara Chakra to Sahasrara Chakra.
+The experts have often visualized this energy as a female sleeping snake.
+So, Kundalini awakening is like waking up the snake and guiding it from Muladhara Chakra to Sahasrara Chakra.

 Awakening of Kundalini as per Traditional Indian Medicine

-According to Traditional Indian Medicine and Spiritual Science, the vertebral column can be divided into three segments, when considered vertically.
+According to Traditional Indian Medicine and Spiritual Science, the vertebral column can be divided into three segments when considered vertically.
 The left and right segments are called Ida and Pingala.
-These are cavities that run through the column, from the skull’s base to the lower back.
+These cavities run through the column, from the skull’s base to the lower back.

-What Happens after the Awakening of Kundalini Happens?
+What Happens After the Kundalini Awakening Happens?